About the BFF app

 Evolution of the filters

-The filters were a feature that changed over time quite a bit.
-In the early stages the guide and the filters were seperated features.
-During the process the decision was made to integrate the questions in het filters for a better UX.
+The filters were a feature that changed quite a bit over time.
+In the early stages the guide and the filters were separated features.
+During the process the decision was made to integrate the questions in the filters for a better UX.
 This decision was based on usability testing and mentor feedback.
 During usability testing it became clear that the link between the separate guide and filters was not clear to the users.
 Therefore this integrated feature was the way to move forward.
 Not only did it save navigating around in the app, it also was clear immediately to the users that the filters were guiding them to the right pet match.

 Sketched wireframing of filters and guide